-- 1. Must be enrolled in the 4-H Cat Project by January 1 and have completed the online Quality Assurance & Ethics Certification training (QAEC) by May 1. - 2.
-All cats should show evidence of prior grooming, be clean, appear healthy and happy.
-Claws trimmed is recommended. - 3.
-Cats with fleas will be disqualified from judging.
-Cats should be free from ear mites. - 4.
-If any cat bites, it will be excused from competition and will receive a white ribbon. - 5.
-All cats must have rabies vaccination.
-Bring vaccination record with cat.
-Feline leukemia, distemper and rhinotraceitis shots are highly encouraged. - 6.
-Cats do not have to be registered or purebred. - 7.
-All cats must be the property of the exhibitor or a family pet by January 1 of the current year and must be 4 months or older by show date. - 8.
-Be prepared to answer the judge's questions concerning the care of your cat.
+- Must be enrolled in the 4-H Cat Project in ZSuites by January 1 and complete the online Quality Assurance & Ethics Certification training (QAEC) by May 1. - All cats should show evidence of prior grooming, be clean, appear healthy and happy. - Trimmed claws are recommended. - Cats with fleas will be disqualified from judging.
+Cats should be free from ear mites. - If any cat bites, it will be excused from the competition and will receive a white ribbon. - All cats must have a rabies vaccination.
+Bring vaccination record with the cat.
+Feline leukemia, distemper and rhinotracheitis shots are highly encouraged. - Cats do not have to be registered or purebred. - All cats must be the property of the exhibitor or a family pet by June 1 of the current year and must be 4 months or older by the show date. - Be prepared to answer the judge's questions concerning the care of your cat.
 Bring your project manual with you to the judging.
-Project will lower one rating if manual is not present. - 9.
-All cats must be on a leash or in a carrying crate.
-Please provide water and shade while waiting.
-DO NOT LEAVE YOUR CAT IN YOUR VEHICLE BEFORE OR AFTER JUDGING! - 10.
-Cats must be taken home after judging. - Award Overall Champion
+The project will receive a lower one rating if the manual is not present. - All cats must be on a leash or in a carrying crate.
+Please provide water and shade while waiting. - Please provide water and shade while waiting.
+Do not leave your cat in your vehicle before or after showing. - Cats must be taken home after judging.